Prostate-Specific Antigen (PSA) Test

 How are researchers trying to improve the PSA test?

 - PSA velocity and PSA doubling time.
 PSA velocity is the rate of change in a man’s PSA level over time, expressed as ng/mL per year.
 PSA doubling time is the period of time over which a man’s PSA level doubles.
-Some evidence suggests that the rate of increase in a man’s PSA level may be helpful in predicting whether he has prostate cancer.
+These measures are most useful in men with a biochemical recurrence following surgery or radiation therapy.